Student Consumer Information

 - Franklin Center for Advanced Learning & Enterprise

 Located in the heart of Downtown Rocky Mount's Business District, The Franklin Center for Advanced Learning & Enterprise is managed by the Franklin County Workforce Development Consortium—a partnership offering employment, training, and educational services to employers and citizens of Franklin County.
 Virginia Western offers an assortment of general education courses at the Franklin Center each year.
 These courses may be used to satisfy certain requirements in the Associate of Arts, Associate of Science, Associate of Applied Science and Certificate programs at Virginia Western.
 Developmental mathematics and English courses are also offered at this site when there is sufficient interest.
 In addition to the Franklin County Library system, the students at this site also have access to all available Virginia Western services.
 Additional information on services for students can be found here.

 - High Schools

 Dual enrollment classes are offered at numerous high schools in the Virginia Western service area.
 Through House Bill 1184, Virginia Western has a plan with each of the public high schools that provides a pathway for high school students to complete either the Certificate in General Education or the Associate of Science degree in General Studies while in high school.
 Additional information on HB1184 plans can be found here.

-Dual enrollment classes are also offered at the additional sites listed below; however, entire programs are not currently offered at these locations.
+Dual enrollment classes are also offered at the additional sites listed below:

 - Public High Schools